scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         2.[34] delay the init until an import happens, while 2.5 does it at start up.
 I just assumed that when I called Py\_Initialize that it did so.
-This led to a crash on 2.[34] when I tried to use my types before the user had tried to import fontforge.
+This led to a crash on 2.[34] when I tried to use my types before the user had tried to import websharpstudios.
     -   Further improvements to tile path.
     -   When moving a control point in a ttf font where one side of the cp was a real point, I would allow an implicit point on the far